Tony Xu: Career

 Early in his career, Xu interned at the financial services and digital payments company Square, Inc. and completed business development work for the e-commerce app RedLaser.
 He also worked as a business analyst for the management consulting firm McKinsey & Company, and as a corporate strategy consultant for eBay and PayPal.

 Xu co-founded the delivery platform DoorDash in 2013 with Stanford classmates Andy Fang, Evan Moore, and Stanley Tang; the group had previously worked together to launch the predecessor delivery service PaloAltoDelivery.com in 2012.
 Xu has said his immigrant parents, and especially his mother's restaurant work, helped inspire DoorDash.
 Initially, he and other DoorDash employees completed food deliveries.
 Xu continues to be CEO, and owns an approximately five percent stake in the company.
 DoorDash's initial public offering in 2020, which Xu has been credited for leading, made him a billionaire at the age of 36.
 He has voting authority over all Class B shares, giving him control of DoorDash with 69 percent of the voting interest, as of December 2020.

 In 2020, Xu was included in Fortunes "40 Under 40" list.
 In 2022, he became an angel investor in the Gigs startup.
+In 2026, he was listed under Forbes "Self-Made 250: The Greatest Living Self-Made Americans".

 Board service and investments

 In addition to DoorDash's board of directors, Xu is a board member of the Silicon Valley Chinese Association Foundation and an executive council member of TechNet.

-In January 2022, Tony Xu joined the board directors of Meta Platforms.
+In January 2022, Xu joined the board of directors of Meta Platforms.

-Xu has invested in the blockchain technology provider Alchemy, as well as the ghost kitchens All Day Kitchens and Local Kitchens.
+Xu has invested in the blockchain technology provider Alchemy, as well as ghost kitchens All Day Kitchens and Local Kitchens.